 The very nature of addiction means an alcoholic is unable to control their impulses.
 They may begin prioritizing alcohol over the home, work, and social responsibilities or activities.
 It’s easy to see how alcohol abuse can become all-consuming.
 It can eventually start disrupting an individual’s entire network of friends, family members, and co-workers.
-Alcoholism is a serious issue that can destroy a marriage.
+Alcoholism impacts families and can destroy a marriage.
 Alcoholism can drive a wedge between parents and their children, causing irreparable damage to the family unit.
 Fortunately, there are substance abuse recovery services available that benefit the addict as well as their loved ones.
 If you, or someone you love, are struggling with alcoholism or drug addiction, contact the staff at Behavioral Rehabilitation Services.

 Common Signs of a Functioning Alcoholic